invertase/react-native-firebase-docs/docs/firestore/reference/CollectionReference.md

 | limit  | **number** <br /> The maximum number of items to return. |

 ### onSnapshot
-[method]onSnapshot(optionsOrObserverOrOnNext, observerOrOnNextOrOnError, onError, onCompletion) returns void;[/method]
+[method]onSnapshot(optionsOrObserverOrOnNext, observerOrOnNextOrOnError, onError, onCompletion) returns function();[/method]

 Attaches a listener for QuerySnapshot events.
 You may either pass individual onNext and onError callbacks or pass a single observer object with next and error callbacks.

 NOTE: Although an onCompletion callback can be provided, it will never be called because the snapshot stream is never-ending.

+Returns an unsubscribe function.

 | Parameter |         |
 | --------- | ------- |